ChoiWheatley/ChoiWheatley.github.io/docs/index.md

 tags: [" readme ", " index ", readme, index]
 date created: Friday, February 10th 2023, 11:14:45 am
 date modified: Monday, February 27th 2023, 6:19:34 pm
-updated: 2023-07-27T01:02:35
+updated: 2023-08-12T01:15:05
 ---

 ## Self Introduction

 Hi, my name is Choi Wheatley.
 I'm a junior backend developer looking for better understanding of programming paradigms, computer knowledgements, agile cultures.

 I'm highly interested in knowledge making process.
 I have a kin pipeline from casting idea to archiving for further retrieve.
-On behalf of [Obsidian](https://obsidian.md), I can create notes with hyperlinks!
+With [Obsidian](https://obsidian.md), I can create notes with hyperlinks!

 I'm a native Korean, but I can understand English at reading, listening.
 Speaking is not good tho.